18 Unmissable Things to Do in San Francisco (Map + Local Tips)

 Tips:

-- Board early or late to avoid long lines
+- Board early (before 9 a.m.) or late evening to skip the long queues

-- Stand on the running board for the most fun (hold on tight!)
+- Stand on the outside for the thrill and the best photos (hold tight!)

 3. Palace of Fine Arts: SF’s Most Elegant Photo Spot